Lake Suwa

 Lake Suwa (諏訪湖, Suwa-ko) is a lake in the Kiso Mountains, in the central region of Nagano Prefecture, Japan.

 Geography

-The lake is the source of the Tenryū River.
+Lake Suwa is the source of the Tenryū River.
 It ranks 24th in lake water surface area in Japan.
 The cities of Suwa and Okaya and the town of Shimosuwa are located on the shores of Lake Suwa.

 Miwatari

 Lake Suwa is the site of a natural phenomenon known as the miwatari, in recent years with an "o" added to the beginning, meaning "God's Crossing" (御神渡り, o-miwatari), large cracks that form in the winter across the surface of the frozen lake.
 A vertical temperature gradient results in ice pressure ridges forming in the surface ice, reaching heights of 30 cm or more, although much greater heights were recorded in the past.